 Main Menu - Press the MENU key twice for the tabbed Main Menu System.
-The Main Menu System is organized under tabbed headings to help you find a specific menu item quickly: Alarms, Sonar, Setup, Views, and Accessories tabs are part of your tabbed Main Menu System.
-If you have a 937c DF Combo or a 937c Combo model, your menu tabs will also include Navigation and Chart.
+The Main Menu System is organized under tabbed headings to help you find a specific menu item quickly: Alarms, Sonar, Navigation, Chart, Setup, Views, and Accessories tabs are part of your tabbed Main Menu System.
 Use the LEFT or RIGHT 4-WAY Cursor Control key to select a tab; then use the DOWN or UP key to select the menu item, and the LEFT or RIGHT key to alter a menu setting.